kquist/DoubleML-Python/ML2Estimator_documentation.md

 - define_ridge_logit(self,binary_outcome): Initializes and returns an instance of the RidgeLogitCV class.
 If binary_outcome is True, then method_options_binary will be used.
 If binary_outcome is False, method_options will be used.

-- define_model(self,binary_outcome): If binary_outcome is  false, this method will initialize and return a member of class type self.method with self.method_options If binary_outcome is False, this method will initialize and return a member of class type self.method_binary with self.method_options_binary
+- define_model(self,binary_outcome): Initializes an instance of a  machine learning method and returns it.
+If binary_outcome is  false, this method will initialize and return a member of class type self.method with self.method_options If binary_outcome is False, this method will initialize and return a member of class type self.method_binary with self.method_options_binary

 - fit(self,X,Y,binary_outcome): This method fits a machine learning method using regressors X and the outcome variable Y. The parameters are as follows: